chords2003/Jacques_Joseph_wordle2/README.md

 # Project 2 - *Wordle*

-Submitted by: **Your Name Here**
+Submitted by: **Jacques Joseph**

-**Name of your app** is an app that ...
-[TODO]
+**Name of your app** is an app that matches generates words

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can change the number of letters per row (the length of the goal word)
+- [* ] User can change the number of letters per row (the length of the goal word)
-- [ ] User can change the numbers of rows on the board (how many guesses allowed)
+- [ *] User can change the numbers of rows on the board (how many guesses allowed)
-- [ ] User can select a new themed set to pull the goal word from
+- [ *] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [x ] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented: